nascheme/scgi/README.txt

     SCGI is a protocol for connecting web application servers to HTTP servers (e.g. Apache).
 For typical applications, it provides much better performance verses using CGI.
-See http://python.ca/scgi/ for details on the SCGI protocol including a specification.
+See the `doc/protocol.txt` file for details on the SCGI protocol including a specification.

 Software